cca/equella_scripts/utilities/facfiles/readme.md

 If running multiple times, remember to clean out the files directory in between.
 Included is a "list-download.fish" script to iterate over a list of names in a "faculty.txt" file, creating a folder for each instructor's syllabi.

+Generally, for APT requests for multiple faculty, we set the start/stop terms in .facfilesrc, paste the faculty names into faculty.txt, and run `./list-download.fish`.
+Be aware if a faculty member has changed their name we'll need all name forms in the list.

 ## Sections

 For requests for particular section codes, use `node sections --match ARTED-1002` where the `--match` parameter is checked against the section code.
 The sections script also supports a `modifiedAfter` parameter to filter search results a little further.
 If we want all 2023-24 DSMBA syllabi, for instance, we can run `node sections --match DSMBA --modifiedAfter 2023-08-01` since all syllabi would be uploaded after that date.